billw2/rpi-clone/README.md

     -s host - add 'host' to args passed to script rpi-clone-setup and run it after cloning but before unmounting partitions.
 For setting clone disk hostname, but args can be what the script expects.
+    -e sdX  - edit fstab to change booted device names to new device 'sdX'.
+                Only for device names.
+Don't use if fstab uses PARTUUID, etc.
     -m dir  - Add dir to a custom list of mounted directories to sync.
 The root directory is always synced.
 NA when initializing.
     -a      - Sync all partitions if types compatible, not just mounted ones.